nbabanov/nbabanov/README.md

-### Hi there 👋
+### Bio
+7+ years in technical positions | 1+ years in leadership capacity

+👷 Bachelor of Engineering who worked on a variety of projects in Professional Services, Gaming, Medical and 3D Visualization industries.

-- 🔭 I’m currently leading a team working on a set of visual tools for V-Ray in SketchUp, Rhino and Revit.
+🔭 Leading a team working on a set of visual tools for V-Ray in SketchUp, Rhino and Revit.

-- 🌱 I’m currently learning Rust.
-- 💬 Ask me about Front-End, NodeJS, JS/TS, WebApps, Hybrid Apps, ElectronJS, Networking, Git, Algorithms.
+🌱 Pursuing a Masters degree in Science - Information Retrieval and Knowledge Discovery (AI).

+💬 Feel free to discuss with me AI, Application Development (back-end & front-end), Algorithms, Networking & Git.

 <!--
 **nbabanov/nbabanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.